XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

 Take note of the `hash` value from the response so you can check the results of the transaction later.
 (In this case, the hash is `BD636194C48FD7A100DE4C972336534C8E710FD008C0F3CF7BC5BF34DAF3C3E6`.)

-## 14. Close the ledger one last time ##
+### 5. Close the ledger ##

-As before, on the live network, you can wait 4-7 seconds for the ledger to close automatically.
+If you are using the live network, you can wait 4-7 seconds for the ledger to close automatically.

-If running `rippled` in stand-alone mode, use the [`ledger_accept` command](reference-rippled.html#ledger-accept) to manually close the ledger:
+If you're running `rippled` in stand-alone mode, use the [`ledger_accept` command](reference-rippled.html#ledger-accept) to manually close the ledger:

     $ rippled ledger_accept
     Loading: "/home/mduo13/.config/ripple/rippled.cfg"